embedml/python-workshops-phase-1-unit-c-hw/README.md

 We will being using Github to upload your code to your personal repo.

 Below I will explain how to upload your code and it graded.
-There are multiple of the same explainations below.
+There are multiple of the same explanations below.

 There are 3 basic steps to uploading your code, and they are are placed in terminal.